 Figure 2: Left: A curve is x-monotone if no two points have the same x-coordinate, so any vertical line can intersect it at most once.
-Right: Any convex curve can be decomposed into a pair of x-monotone curves s_1 and s_2 .
+Right: Any convex curve can be decomposed into a pair of x-monotone curves $s_1$ and $s_2$ up to some small perturbation of the axes.

 Theorem 1 Let k be a fixed positive integer.
-The total number of intersection points between n pairwise intersecting closed curves in general position in the plane, each of which can be decomposed into at most k x-monotone curves, is at least $(1 - o_k(1))n^2$.
+The total number of intersection points between n pairwise intersecting closed curves in general position in the plane, each of which can be decomposed into at most k x-monotone curves, is at least $(1 - o_k(1))n^2$ .

 Given a finite collection of closed convex curves in the plane, by slightly changing the direction of the x-axis, if necessary, we can assume that each element can be split into two x-monotone pieces; see Figure 2 (right).
-Applying Theorem 1 with k = 2, we obtain
+Applying Theorem 1 with k=2, we establish the conjecture for all families of closed convex curves (that is, boundaries of convex regions).

-Corollary 2 The total number of intersection points between n pairwise intersecting closed convex curves in general position in the plane is at least $(1 - o(1))n^2$.
+Corollary 2 The total number of intersection points between n pairwise intersecting closed convex curves in general position in the plane is at least $(1 - o(1))n^2$ .